smfo/whatILearntToday/Mobile/Flutter/widgets/looks/layoutAndScrollable.md

 ## Scrollable

 Rows and columns are initially not scrollable.
-If they do outside of the screens boundaries you will get an error message.
-In order to solve this, wrap them in a listview.
+If they go outside of the screens boundaries you will get an error.
+In order to solve this, wrap them in a [Listview](..\listView.md).

 Row, Column, ListView
 https://www.flutterbeads.com/space-between-widgets-in-flutter/